Hospice and Palliative Medicine

 Program Director's Message

 In order to render superior palliative care, physicians require an extraordinary range of skills along with both breadth and depth of knowledge.
-The Winthrop-University Hospital Fellowship Program in Hospice and Palliative Medicine is designed to train physicians using a model that emphasizes critical thinking, active learning methods, and interdisciplinary skill building.
+The NYU Winthrop Hospital Fellowship Program in Hospice and Palliative Medicine is designed to train physicians using a model that emphasizes critical thinking, active learning methods, and interdisciplinary skill building.
 The Fellowship is based on the tenet that complex moral and ethical challenges are common in palliative care, and the ability to manage these issues is essential to providing the highest level of care.

 Our faculty members dedicate as much time and attention to the tasks of mentoring, professionalism, and skill building in clinical ethics as they commit to teaching the medical and technical aspects of excellent palliative care.
 Fellows will receive training in adult and pediatric palliative medicine in a large variety of inpatient and outpatient clinical setting such as office-based practice, acute hospital, home and institutional hospice, as well as long term care.
 The curriculum includes extensive expert level training in the state-of-the-art symptom management in a wide variety of diseases.

-Winthrop's fellows will graduate with the same high levels of clinical expertise required to manage patient-controlled analgesia (PCA) and to titrate methadone, as they will have in working within complex family dynamics and in managing the ethical complexities of palliative sedation.
+NYU Winthrop's fellows will graduate with the same high levels of clinical expertise required to manage patient-controlled analgesia (PCA) and to titrate methadone, as they will have in working within complex family dynamics and in managing the ethical complexities of palliative sedation.
 We will teach you both medicine and doctoring.